Facebook Group Monetization: Building a 6-Figure Business From a Free Community

 4. Continuous Reinvestment

-I reinvest 30% of profits into improving both free and paid community experiences through better systems, additional resources, and expert guest contributors.
+I reinvest 30% of profits into improving both free and paid community experiences by implementing better systems, allocating additional resources, and engaging expert guest contributors.

 Your 90-Day Roadmap to Facebook Group Monetization